ztyyLV/web-twain-docs/indepth/deployment/service.md

 ### On Windows

-* Remove Dynamsoft Service through Control Panel, if you see anything named like "Dynamsoft " or "Dynamic Web TWAIN ", remove them as well
+* Remove Dynamsoft Service through Control Panel, if you see anything named along the lines of "Dynamsoft " or "Dynamic Web TWAIN ", remove them as well
 * Remove the folders `C:\Windows\SysWOW64\Dynamsoft\DynamsoftService` and `C:\Windows\SysWOW64\Dynamsoft\DynamsoftServicex64(version)`

 ### On macOS